 We’ve all seen and loved the Harry Potter movies, and we’ve all read and loved the books, but have you experienced the Wizarding World for yourself?
 If you love Harry Potter, or maybe your kids love Harry Potter, well than this is for you.
 If you aren’t a fan and are worried you would have to spend your entire vacation at a theme park just to keep your Harry Potter fans happy, think again!
 These filming location ideas will ensure that everyone, HP fans or not, will enjoy their trip and make memories that will last a lifetime.
 Below are the filming locations or places of interest that any Harry Potter fan will need to have on their bucket list.
+While traveling on such locations, one can pass the time through games like ket qua xo so.

 Top 7 Harry Potter Filming Locations